 Nerf Night is a favorite of our students, one that they look forward to each year.
 I’ve put on Nerf & Nachos Night for the last three years, and we are looking forward to it again Friday!

 - Nerf Elite Strong-arm Blaster–purchase directly from Hasbro to get a reduced cost, plus tax-free

 - Elite Darts: These darts are the best “cheap” Nerf Darts

-We communicate to our students that they may bring their own Nerf gun (we label it with painter’s tape and duct tape as soon as they walk through the door), but to leave the darts at home.
-As a note, our Communications Director at the church advised me several years ago to be careful about the language I use for Nerf: saying “darts” instead of ammo, things like that.
+We communicate to our students that they may bring their own Nerf Blaster (we label it with painter’s tape and duct tape as soon as they walk through the door), but to leave the darts at home.
+I recommend being careful about the language used for Nerf: saying “darts” instead of ammo, “blaster” or “toy” instead of gun, things like that.

 Another thing that is important is to establish the rules for the evening:

 - Wear your goggles at all times.

 - If you get hit, you are out until the next game.

 - Darts that are on the ground are fair game to pick up and reuse.

 - Each round might have specific rules for that game–listen to your game leader!